Using code libraries

 Code library script often needs to be accessed or called from script actions.
 Using the script editor accessed for an event such as Loading or Ready on the dashboard or view itself, or Click on a visualization or other control, you can now refer to the code library's script.

-You can also re-open the current file or refresh the page for any newly added code libraries to be loaded, but note that script actions only run in view mode, and dashboards must be opened directly into view mode for script actions to run.
+You can also re-open the current file or refresh the page for any newly added JavaScript libraries to be loaded, but note that script actions only run in view mode, and dashboards must be opened directly into view mode for script actions to run.

 4. See also